-- equipment purchase and leasing of gear that would last longer than the project; - maintenance cost of equipment already owned; - funding for equipment or supplies for future years of research if not occurring in the funding year (e.g. large fuel purchases); - administration fees (e.g. cost for use of paper for photocopying, fax, or mail) - capital works and/or general infrastructure costs.
+- equipment purchase and leasing; - maintenance cost of equipment already owned; - funding for equipment or supplies for future years of research if not occurring in the funding year (e.g. large fuel purchases); - administration fees (e.g. cost for use of paper for photocopying, fax, or mail) - capital works and/or general infrastructure costs.